NBISweden/pipelines-nextflow/subworkflows/functional_annotation/README.md

 > **note**
 >
-> The Interproscan conda package does not appear to be fully functional.
+> The Interproscan conda package is temperamental.
 Please use a local installation
 > by overriding the workflow configuration.
 >
 > `nextflow.config`: